Abhishek122k/ToDoList/README.md

 # TO-DO-LIST

-A SIMPLE TO DO LIST MADE WITH HTML CSS AND JAVASCRIPT
+A SIMPLE TO DO LIST MADE WITH HTML

-Add tasks and check them out once done.